 - Heat the oven to 300F

 - Heat half the lard in a large skillet and brown the onions, carrots, celery and potatoes.
-Cook about 5 minutes then transfer to a casserole dish.
+Cook about 5 minutes then transfer to a Dutch oven or casserole dish.

 - Pat dry the beef cubes with paper towels.
 Combine the flour and ground black pepper in a bowl then toss the beef cubes in this mixture until fully coated.